 Of course, I have to end by mentioning that I recommend to all of my CEO clients that they enroll their COO in the COO Alliance.
 We are the world’s leading network for seconds in command, and we bring COOs of high-growth companies together to learn and grow.
 I’m sure you’re part of a CEO network, and I know there are many to choose from – but make sure you consider that it is vital for your COO to have also a place to grow.

-Click here and send this page to your COO so they can apply, or submit their information on their behalf and get them excited.
+Send this page to your COO so they can apply now, or submit their information on their behalf and get them excited.